Jeopardy! (franchise): Consoles

 An Atari 2600 adaptation of Jeopardy! was planned by The Great Game Co. in 1983, but that game ended up being cancelled during development.
 This would have been the only video game based on the Fleming version if it were released.
-No ROMs have been found.

 Then, from 1987 to 1990, Rare developed a series of three Jeopardy! games for the Nintendo Entertainment System.
-The first featured general knowledge questions, the second was a "Kids Edition" featuring easier questions and child contestants, and the third was an "Anniversary Edition" honoring the 25th anniversary of the original Art Fleming version's debut.
-The Super Jeopardy! specials were also given a video game adaptation of their own for the NES, titled Talking Super Jeopardy! because of its periodic use of voice synthesis.
+The first features general knowledge questions, the second is a "Junior Edition" featuring easier questions and child contestants, and the third is an "Anniversary Edition" honoring the 25th anniversary of the original Art Fleming version's debut.
+The Super Jeopardy! specials were given a video game adaptation for the NES, titled Talking Super Jeopardy! because of its periodic use of voice synthesis.
 Entertainment Weekly gave the game a C.

 In 1992, GameTek released Jeopardy! video games for the Super NES and the Genesis.
-These two games were followed up by "Sports Editions" and "Deluxe Editions" in 1994.
-Of the "Sports Editions" in particular, Computer Gaming World said that despite their "many flaws", they "[exuded] a certain degree of charm" in emulating the positive and negative aspects of the television show.
-Later in 1994, Sony Imagesoft created a game based on the show for the Sega CD, while Philips Interactive Media released a version for its CD-i console the following year, with clues being read by Wheel of Fortune announcer Charlie O'Donnell instead of Alex Trebek.
-GameTek's last Jeopardy! video game before its bankruptcy was released in 1998 for the Nintendo 64.
-It received negative reviews which slammed the graphics (particularly the absence of animation on the contestants) and the frequent recycling of questions.
+These two games were followed up by "Deluxe Editions" and "Sports Editions" in 1993 and 1994 respectively.
+Of the "Sports Editions" in particular, Computer Gaming World said that despite their "many flaws", they "[exude] a certain degree of charm" in emulating the positive and negative aspects of the television show.
+Later in 1994, Sony Imagesoft created a game based on the show for the Sega CD (with a subsequent PC version released in 1995), while Philips Interactive Media released a version on CD-i the following year, with clues being read by Wheel of Fortune announcer Charlie O'Donnell instead of Alex Trebek.
+GameTek's last Jeopardy! video game was completed and released after its bankruptcy, being published in 1998 for the Nintendo 64.
+It received negative reviews which criticized its graphics (particularly the absence of animation on the contestants) and the frequent recycling of questions.
 According to Gametek, the latter issue results from the fact that the game loses track of which questions have already been used every time the Nintendo 64 is powered off.